RachWalm/dyslexia/README.md

      max-width:85rem;
     }

 This centered the code and put a white area down the sides on larger screens.
-As there is a white banner behind the title and logo so the colour didn't look out of place and it spaced unattractively if the screen was too large and entirely filled it with the current content.
-After trying a few options, it was decided the white columns down the side were acceptable vs the time to do serious redesign.
+As there is a white banner behind the title and logo, so the colour didn't look out of place and it avoided spacing unattractively if the screen was too large and entirely filled it with the current content.
+After trying a few options, it was decided the white columns down the side were an acceptable alternative to the time to do serious redesign.

 It was realised that the color change for the hover function would not work on touch screen.
 Solution - to include text to ask user to touch the box instead of hover so that the functionality still worked.